 Before wrapping up this review, I would like to mention three more things.
 First of all, the whole design of the book fits 100% with its topic.
 The hardcover book is gorgeous, each sheet of paper having a colourful margin that illustrates the colour discussed.
 Secondly, I noticed that all references are very well documented, which pleased my inner geek.
 Thirdly, the Romanian edition was printed on 100% recycled paper, reducing the environmental impact with 4.000 kg of wood, 2.462 kg of waste and 364 kg of carbon dioxide.

-To sum up, The Secret Lives of Colour by Kassia St Clair is a beautiful chronicle of colours’ history, accompanied by funny facts and witty comments.
-It illustrates the importance of colours were along the way and how they influenced the course of history as we know it.
+The Secret Lives of Colour by Kassia St Clair is a beautiful chronicle of colours’ history, accompanied by funny facts and witty comments.
+It illustrates how important colours were along the way and how they influenced the course of history as we know it.
 I recommend it for people who are interested in design and colours, in finding out “hidden” gems of history or simply want to explore a more colourful view on past events.

 ‘Till next time … happy reading!

 * Anyone could participate in the contest.
-Winning the book did not imply that I have to write a book review about it, I am writing the review at my on initiative.
+Winning the book did not imply that I have to write a book review about it, I am writing the review at my own initiative.